Accumulated Aggregated D-Optimal Designs for Estimating Main Effects in Black-Box Models: Introduction

-However, many recent studies have also highlighted the limitations of existing effect estimation methods, which restrict their practical utility in real-world settings.
-For example, \citet{shi2023clarifying} pointed out that PD plots can produce misleading results when variables are correlated. \citet{apley2020visualizing} similarly raised concerns about the performance of the M plot under such conditions.
-More recently, while the ALE plot has shown improved robustness to correlated variables and more stable performance than PD plots, \citet{gkolemis2023dale} noted that ALE may suffer from scalability issues in high-dimensional settings.
-Another challenge ALE faces is its reliance on within-bin sampling, which can lead to inaccuracies under out-of-distribution scenarios, particularly when bin sizes are large.
-To address the limitations of ALE plots, particularly their reliance on out-of-distribution sampling, \citet{gkolemis2023dale} proposed DALE, a method that estimates the effect function without generating any unseen data points.
-However, DALE requires the underlying learning algorithm $\mathcal{A}$ to be differentiable, which is infeasible for nonparametric models like Random Forest, K-Nearest-Neighbor, or black-box predictors such as LLMs.
-This constraint highlights an open and important research question: Is there a general approach for extracting effect functions that is (1) \textbf{stable regardless of feature correlation} and (2) \textbf{applicable to any predictive model, including non-differentiable or black-box models}?
+Despite its practical value, existing effect estimation methods have well-documented limitations.
+PD plots produce misleading results under feature correlation~\cite{shi2023clarifying}, and the M plot suffers from similar issues~\cite{apley2020visualizing}.
+While ALE improves robustness to correlated variables, it may suffer from scalability issues in high-dimensional settings and relies on within-bin sampling that can lead to inaccuracies under OOD scenarios \cite{gkolemis2023dale}.
+DALE~\cite{gkolemis2023dale} addresses the latter by avoiding unseen data points, but requires the predictor to be differentiable, excluding nonparametric models such as $\mathcal{K}$-nearest neighbors ($\mathcal{K}$-NN), as well as black-box predictors.
+This motivates the need for a general approach that is both stable regardless of feature correlation and applicable to any predictive model, including non-differentiable ones.

-\paragraph{Main contribution.} To address both challenges simultaneously, we propose \texttt{A2D2E} (introduced in Section~\ref{sec2}), an algorithm that leverages concepts from experimental design to enhance the stability of ALE-based effect estimation.
-Our approach achieves both localization and stability by preserving the local properties introduced by \cite{apley2020visualizing} while estimating the local increments within each bin using $D$-optimal design.
-The resulting method produces more stable effect function estimates across a wide range of variable correlations, from low to high.
-Importantly, the framework does not impose additional assumptions on the prediction model, thereby offering broader applicability compared to existing methods such as DALE (\cite{gkolemis2023dale}).

-Evaluating main-effect estimation methods is particularly challenging due to the inherent requirements of numerical integration and partial differentiation.
-To the best of our knowledge, this paper is the first to conduct an extensive numerical evaluation that compares classical approaches (PD plot), recent advances (ALE plot), and the proposed method, using prediction loss as a benchmark (Section~\ref{sec:num}).
-We further demonstrate the practical utility of the proposed method through applications to both real-world data and modern prediction models, including LLMs (Section~\ref{sec:real}).
-The paper concludes with a summary of findings and future directions in Section~\ref{sec:conclusion}.